facebook/react-native/docs/Tutorial.md

   <img src="/react-native/img/TutorialFinal.png" />
 </div>

-There's still some work to be done to make it a fully functional app such as adding navigation, search, infinite scroll loading, etc. Check the [Movies Example](https://github.com/facebook/react-native/tree/master/Examples/Movies) to see it all working.
+There's still some work to be done to make it a fully functional app such as: adding navigation, search, infinite scroll loading, etc. Check the [Movies Example](https://github.com/facebook/react-native/tree/master/Examples/Movies) to see it all working.

 ### Final source code